Power

 —

-If a device runs at 12 V and 2 A, the power is 24 W. If the current rises to 5 A at the same voltage, the power jumps to 60 W. That is why current limits matter so much in real wiring.
+If a device runs at 12 V and 2 A, the power is 24 W. If the current rises to 5 A at the same voltage, the power jumps to 60 W. That quick difference is exactly why current limits matter so much in wiring and component selection.

 | Voltage | Current | Power |